FanPu1/bioinformatics-hub/README.md

   sequence_id_2: 'DKDKD'
 }
 ```
-## Use NCBI Seqeuence Retriever (NcbiSeqRetriever) module
+## Use NCBI Seqeuence Retriever (ncbiSeqRetriever) module
-NCBI Seqeuence Retriever (NcbiRetriever module) is a light-weighted javascript module to fetch nucleotide or protein sequences from NCBI databases.
+NCBI Seqeuence Retriever (ncbiRetriever module) is a light-weighted javascript module to fetch nucleotide or protein sequences from NCBI databases.
 This module is a simplified wrapper for [EFetch utility of NCBI E-utilities API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch).

-NCBI Seqeuence Retriever can fetch upto **100** protein sequences or upto **10 short** nuclotide sequences in one sequence retrieve call.
+NCBI Seqeuence Retriever module can fetch upto **100** protein sequences or upto **10 short** nuclotide sequences in one sequence retrieve call.
 We strongly recommend that the lenght of each nucleotide sequence for query should be less than *100,000* bp.

 The retrieved sequences can be returned as a string in FASTA format, or be returned as a javascipt object.